ibm-cloud-docs/AnalyticsEngine/spark-app-rest-api.md

 ### Referencing files from an {{site.data.keyword.cos_short}} bucket
 {: #file-cos}

 To reference your Spark application file from an {{site.data.keyword.cos_short}} bucket, you need to create a bucket, add the file to the bucket and then reference the file from your payload JSON file.

+The endpoint to your {{site.data.keyword.cos_full_notm}} instance in the payload JSON file should be the private endpoint.
+Direct endpoints provide better performance than public endpoints and do not incur charges for any outgoing or incoming bandwidth.

 To submit a Spark application: